 ERP Example Calls

-This page provides copy-paste cURL examples for the most common ERP integration calls.
+This page provides copy-paste examples for the most common ERP integration calls.
+Use the cURL / Python selector on each example to view it in your preferred language.
 Replace the placeholder values with your actual endpoint and authentication token before running.

 In every example below, replace: